Acaippa/Bspoke-cases/README.md

   <hr>
 - [x] Each developer can have their own local branches and commit changes to them.
 These branches are not visible to other developers until the developer publishes the changes.

-  By forking any public repository you can locally make any changes you like to it before sending a pull request to the original repository, asking them to implement your code to the actual product.
+  By forking any public repository, you can locally make any changes you like to it before sending a pull request to the original repository, asking them to implement your code to the actual product.
 [Source](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/#:~:text=so%20you%20can%20make,to%20review%20your%20changes.)

   <hr>
 - [ ] The feature branch cannot be branched further.

   I was pretty sure this was possible.
-Nevertheless, i wanted to try it in practice using Sublime merge for a more visual representation.
-It works, however i think it looks a bit complicated and scary.
+Nevertheless, I wanted to try it in practice using Sublime merge for a more visual representation.
+It works, however I think it looks a bit complicated and scary.

   ![image](https://user-images.githubusercontent.com/106773288/226183641-9611bd16-8651-4743-9ab5-39b2cd774def.png)

 # Assignment 5
 Complete the function generateNewFolderName that receives an array of folder names and returns a generated unique folder name using the following rules:

 If there is no folder with the name "New Folder" in the array, then "New Folder" is returned.
 If there is a folder with the name "New Folder" and there is no folder with the name "New Folder (2)", then "New Folder (2)" is returned ("New Folder (1)" is never used).
 The N value of "New Folder (N)" should be incremented by 1 until a unique folder name is found.

 For example, ```generateNewFolderName(["New Folder", "New Folder (3)", "New Folder (4)"])``` should return "New Folder (2)".

 ## Solution
 I am proud to say that this was the first assignment i was able to finish without looking up anything :)